 Lightroom makes it easy to create and work with more than one catalogue, which makes some people think that is how they should work.
 That couldn’t be further from the truth.

-So I originally wrote this post back in 2007, recommending against breaking up control of your picture collection in such a way.
-But the question of running more than one catalogue keeps popping up.
-You still see it touted in blog posts or recommended by someone in a user-to-user forums, and I’ve certainly been asked about it on too many occasions to mention.
-Yet the answer is still the same.
+I originally wrote this post back in 2007.
+But the question of running more than one catalogue keeps popping up in blog posts or in user forums, and I’ve been asked about it on too many occasions to mention.
+The answer is still the same – don’t break up control of your picture collection in such a way.

-Back then (in my Lightroom Essentials book) I thought it was helpful to see an analogy with how businesses manage their inventories:
+Back in 2007 (it was first in my Lightroom Essentials book) I thought it was helpful to see an analogy with how businesses manage their inventories:

-Another way to think of Lightroom is as a centralized inventory system managing a warehouse – you no longer need to sift through each pallet or bin to find the parts.
-And as your business grows and you rent the neighbouring warehouses too, you still only need one system to keep control of your work.
+Another way to think of Lightroom is as a centralized inventory system managing a warehouse… as your business grows and you rent the neighbouring warehouses too, you still only need one system to keep control of your work.

 To take a book store as a good example, it may have completely different categories of books but only one catalogue is needed at the front desk.

 Those advocating multiple catalogues rarely reflect on the underlying reasons for fragmenting control of their work.
-But if you read between the lines there are essentially two arguments:
+But if you read between the lines there are essentially a few arguments:

-- It’s a workaround for genuine performance problems they’ve experienced – or fear they may experience – with large catalogues
+- A workaround for performance problems they’ve experienced – or fear they may experience – with large catalogues

 - They’re working “Bridge-style” and don’t really think about DAM (digital asset management)